jqueuniet/netbox-go/apiv4_0/docs/ContactGroup.md

 ### NewContactGroup

-`func NewContactGroup(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, contactCount int32, depth int32, ) *ContactGroup`
+`func NewContactGroup(id int32, url string, name string, slug string, lastUpdated NullableTime, contactCount int32, depth int32, ) *ContactGroup`

 NewContactGroup instantiates a new ContactGroup object This constructor will assign default values to properties that have it defined,